hildebro/moneysplitter/README.md

 - User-to-User balances to keep track of debt
 - Assigning (partial) cost of purchases to specific users

 I'm no longer working on this repo, because the limitations of Telegram's bot API have been very irritating.
-I'm planning to convert this code into a webapp at some point.
+I'm planning to rewrite moneysplitter as a webapp at some point.